priceops/priceops.org/content/2-schedule.md

 ## Values Provided By This Pillar

-1. A historical record of customer plan changes is extremely useful for analyzing the effectiveness of product and packaging changes.
+1. A record of customer plan changes is extremely useful for analyzing the effectiveness of product and packaging changes.
 2. A historical or prospective bill can be calculated at any point, based on the plans in effect at a given time.
 3. PriceOps tooling prevents out-of-band changes to customer